CiderCoder/ChatGPT-Siri-Shortcut/README.md

 _________________________________

-Step 2: Download one of the shortcut files or use the links below.
+Step 2: Download one of the shortcut files or use the links below and paste your API key.

 Siri Version